✓ Updated March 2026

 Belvedere Lookout & Pineapple Plantation Tour

 attractionAscend to the Belvedere Lookout for postcard-perfect views of Cook's Bay and Opunohu Bay, framed by lush volcanic peaks.
-Combine this with a tour of a local pineapple plantation; taste the incredibly sweet 'Victoria' pineapples straight from the source and learn about their cultivation.
-The scent of ripe fruit is intoxicating.
+Combine this with a tour of a local pineapple plantation; sample the intensely sweet 'victoria' pineapple and learn about the island's agricultural heritage.

 Best time: Year-round